MSU-CSIS/telecoupling-toolbox/ArcGIS Toolbox/README.md

 1. Open ArcMap
 2. Right-click on the ArcToolbox folder and select "Add Toolbox"
-3. Browse to the unzipped folder of the telecoupling project and select `Telecoupling Tools v1.1b.tbx`
+3. Browse to the unzipped ArcGIS Toolbox folder and select `Telecoupling Toolbox v1.1b.tbx`

 Inside the Telecoupling Toolbox you should see 5 toolsets (*__agents__*, *__causes__*, *__environmental analysis__*, *__socioeconomic analysis__*, *__flows__*, *__systems__*) and a number of python tool scripts inside each one of them.